Codecademy/docs/content/java/concepts/strings/terms/matches/matches.md

 - The `.matches()` method returns a boolean value.
   - The parameter `regex` is a given regular expression that the string is compared to.
-  - This method only returns complete matches, it will not return 'true' for a subset of characters.
+  - This method only returns `true` for complete matches, it will not return 'true' for a subset of characters.

-The `.matches()` method returns:
-  - True if `regex` matches the string.
-  - False if `regex` doesn't match the string.

 ## Example